By Alicia Wanek

-Recently, after the opening of the new Hustler store in Dallas, CEO of New Friends New Life Kim Robinson told the Dallas Morning News she sees a direct correlation between the increase in the accessibility of porn online and “the increase of sex trafficking and risk to our vulnerable youth… With the growth of free online porn has come an increase in the number of teens and children being exploited and abused.
+After the opening of a Hustler store in Dallas, New Friends New Life then CEO Kim Robinson told the Dallas Morning News she sees a direct correlation between the increase in the accessibility of porn online and “the increase of sex trafficking and risk to our vulnerable youth … With the growth of free online porn has come an increase in the number of teens and children being exploited and abused.
 Often these porn ‘actresses’ are victims of human trafficking forced into sex acts for little or no money.
 Others are coerced into degrading acts after intoxication or drug use,” she says.
 The team at New Friends New Life is committed to both advocacy and to education, job training and counseling to formerly trafficked girls and sexually exploited women and children.
 With 5.5 million child victims of human trafficking each year, the average age when a child first falls victim being just 13 years old, and 400 teens subject to trafficking on Dallas streets every night, it’s a problem we can’t ignore.

 Even if they aren’t exposed to outright pornography, the prevalence of highly sexualized images bombards them every day.
 Caron C. Andrews and Amanda Grossman Scott, authors of 30 Days of Sex Talks; How to Talk to Your Kids About Pornography state, “… the reality is that it has become a rampant part of our everyday culture.
 You can hardly drive past a billboard on the side of the road or watch TV ads without seeing sexualized material.
 You can find thong underwear marketed to seven-year-olds, and an astonishing array of sexually suggestive phrases printed on girls’ shirts.
 Sex sells, and marketers have gone to the extreme to take advantage of that fact.
 In this new hypersexualized world, you are going to be exposed to images and poses that not so long ago could only be found in actual porn movies and pictures.
 It’s everywhere.
 It’s inescapable.”